Director of the EOSC 328 Geological Field School

 My main research interest is to understand the processes involved in the genesis of mineral deposits from a multidisciplinary perspective.
 The combined application of aspects of geomorphology, thermochronology, geochronology, geochemistry, structural geology, regional geology, tectonics and geophysics yield a more complete picture on the evolution of ore systems, including the varied factors responsible for the spatio-temporal distribution of ore, than the application of any one discipline by itself.
 Field relationships are a core requirement for understanding the geological framework of any mineral deposit and much of my research is based around geological mapping.
 Specific research projects are as follows:

-The main goal of this project is to establish the post-mineralization history of Carlin-type Au-deposits with the aim of being better able to discover hypogene/oxidized ore in bedrock beneath post-mineralization cover.
-Although the research is primarily based around the Cortez Hills deposit and to a lesser degree the Pipeline deposit, the results will have important implications for other regions of Carlin-type mineralization in Nevada.
-The research project has three main themes: (i) Defining the history of weathering and erosion in bedrock across the Cortez-Pipeline region and relating this back to the patterns and timing of sedimentation in the post-mineralization sedimentary basins; (ii) Documenting the hypogene setting for mineralization in the upper parts of the Cortez Hills deposit and assessing the physico-chemical expression and timing of the post-mineralization weathering and supergene modification of the primary ore; and (iii) To assess the potential for directly detecting buried bedrock deposits by dispersion of its geochemical signature into overlying sedimentary cover.
-This project is sponsored by Barrick Gold Corporation.
+The main goal of this project was to establish the post-mineralization history of Carlin-type Au-deposits with the aim of being better able to discover hypogene/oxidized ore in bedrock beneath post-mineralization cover.
+Although the research is primarily based around the Cortez Hills deposit and to a lesser degree the Pipeline deposit, the results have important implications for other regions of Carlin-type mineralization in Nevada.
+This project was sponsored by Barrick Gold Corporation.

 Integrating paleogeography-tectonics, geochemistry and thermochronology to develop vectors towards ore: Redstone Sedimentary Copper Belt, NWT (2009-current).